 Terminals A-West and A-East

 Terminal A is split into A-West (the international terminal) and A-East.
 Designated outdoor smoking areas are along the curb outside both, on the upper departures/ticketing level and the lower baggage claim/arrivals level.
-If you arrive on an international flight into A-West, the quickest break is the curbside zone on the arrivals level after you clear customs.
+If you arrive on an international flight into A-West, the quickest break is the curbside area on the arrivals level after you clear customs.

 Terminals B and C (American Airlines Hub)